 Journey to Your First $1000 Month

-Now that we’ve covered Amazon FBA basics, product research and sourcing, let’s take a look at a simple case model.
+Now that we’ve covered Amazon FBA basics, product research, and sourcing, let’s take a look at a simple case model.
 The premise of this article is to help people reach an extra $1,000 per month.
-In reality, this is ridiculously easy to get to this number but let’s use it to cover the financial side of things.
-Let’s say you’ve found a fantastic product idea, vetted it, and is something you’re interested in.
+In reality, it is ridiculously easy to get to this number, but let’s use it to cover the financial side of things.
+Let’s say you’ve found a fantastic product idea, vetted it, and it’s something you’re interested in.
 Now, let’s say the estimated monthly revenue of the product is $5,000 a month.
 Assuming a net profit of 20%, this results in your first $1,000/month product.
-It is better to launch products with monthly revenue potential in the 25-100k range as it will allow you to better handle price compression and make it worth the effort to launch.
+It is better to launch products with monthly revenue potential in the 25-100k range, as it will allow you to better handle price compression and make it worth the effort to launch.

 As you continue to launch products, you will see your revenue balloon.
-For example, when I launched, I did just $150,000 my first year.
-By my second year, I was doing over one million in revenue!
+For example, when I launched, I made just $150,000 my first year.
+By my second year, I was making over one million in revenue!
 This was all a result of launching products the right way and reinvesting my profits.